grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors.md

 The executor that you choose depends on the goals of your test and the type of traffic you want to model.

 Define the executor in `executor` key of the scenario object.
-Possible values for `executor` are the executor name separated by hyphens.
+The value is the executor name separated by hyphens.

 ```javascript